jlesage/docker-baseimage/README.md

 ### Container Startup Sequence

-When the container is starting, the following steps are performed:
+When the container starts, it executes the following steps:

   - The init process (`/init`) is invoked.
   - Internal environment variables are loaded from `/etc/cont-env.d`.